 In this free video keyboard lesson, you'll learn how to play the Snow Patrol's "Chasing Cars" on the piano.
 While this lesson is geared toward beginners, intermediate and advanced players are certain to take something away as well.
 Watch this tutorial to get started playing "Chasing Cars" by Snow Patrol!

-Playing along with your favorite songs is an enjoyable, and highly effective, way of developing your playing technique.
-In this piano tutorial, you'll learn how to play "Golden Slumbers" by Paul McCartney of the Beatles.
+Playing along with your favorite songs is an enjoyable, and highly effective, way of improving your playing technique.
+In this keyboard tutorial, you'll learn how to play Elton John's "Your Song."
 While the lesson is geared toward players of an intermediate skill level, all players can follow along given adequate time and motivation.
-To get started playing "Golden Slumbers" on your own piano or keyboard, press play!
+To get started playing "Your Song," press play!

 Chivalry is dead only if you believe it is.
 Be the Lothario to your busty mistress by picking up how to play the sweet tune "Love of My Life" by Queen.